310mc/https-310mc.github.io-tl/source/_posts/scout/ushimairi_p2.md

 {% bubble Yuzuru %}
 It refers to an individual with a principle not to carry around more than that which is indispensable.
 Since the dormitories are quite small in comparison to our residence, I had been trying to educate the Young Master on the concept…

-From now on, the four of you belonging to ALKALOID will live in the new Starmony Dormitory building alongside the rest of your fellow idols.
+From now on, the four of you belonging to ALKALOID will live in the new Seisoukan Dormitory building alongside the rest of your fellow idols.

 As the old building will become unoccupied, I must advise you to please ensure that you do not leave any of your belongings behind.
 {% endbubble %}